The 1 - 6 loading scheme for strength and size

 This lack of understanding leads people to push too hard on those sets of 1 rep, trying to push more and more weight.
 Even trying to reach a 1RM.
 This will have a negative impact both on the workout itself (by fatiguing the neuromuscular apparatus, leading to a decreased performance) as well as on recovery after the session.

-The sets of 1 should use a weight that is heavy enough to have full muscle fiber recruitment and a high firing rate but does not constitute a fatiguing effort nor lead to a change in movement technique.
+The sets of 1 should use a weight that is heavy enough to have full muscle fibre recruitment and a high firing rate but does not constitute a fatiguing effort nor lead to a change in movement technique.

-Full fiber recruitment occurs at around 80-82.5% and I find a 90% weight to be optimal for our purpose since the firing rate will also be high.
+Full fibre recruitment occurs at around 80-82.5% and I find a 90% weight to be optimal for our purpose since the firing rate will also be high.
 Plus, it is a load at which you can maintain optimal technique and not drain the nervous system.

 Also, the weight used for the 3 or even 4 sets of 1 rep done in the session should stay the same from wave to wave.